killiansheriff/LovelyPlots/readme.md

 # Citing

-Citing LovelyPlots is not necessary but it is always nice and appeciated if you do:
+Citing LovelyPlots is not necessary but it is always nice and appreciated if you do:

     @article{LovelyPlots,